 How does MSP work?

-The Muscat Scholars Program (MSP) runs from Sunday, August 5th to Friday, August 17th.
-Scholars will move in on Sunday August 5th; students who will be living on campus in the Fall will remain in their assigned MSP rooms.
+The Muscat Scholars Program (MSP) runs from Sunday, August 4th to Friday, August 16th.
+Scholars will move in on Sunday, August 4th; students who will be living on campus in the Fall will remain in their assigned MSP rooms unless they are part of another living-learning community.
+Students in BASE and Martin-Baró will move on the 15th to those respective communities.

 Upon acceptance into the program, Scholars are asked to pay a non-refundable program fee of $100.00.
 Students will need to provide their own funds for personal expenses and activities not sponsored by MSP.
 Fee waivers are available upon request.
 Please see the application page for more information/deadlines.